carlio/django-flows/README.md

 - ``FLOWS_TASK_ID_PARAM``

-    The ID of the current flow is kept in the URL to differentiate between different flows occurring concurrently for the same user in the same browser.
-The default value is ``_t``.
+    The ID of the current flow is kept in the URL as a parameter to differentiate between different flows occurring concurrently for the same user in the same browser.
+This setting changes the name of the parameter.
+The default value is ``_id``.

 - ``FLOWS_TASK_BINDER``